intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ### Configuration of a Common Domain

-For a more realistic Hybrid Approach environment it is not a good idea to use `localhost` as the common domain or `127.0.0.1` as the IP address.
+For a more realistic Hybrid Approach environment, it is not a good idea to use `localhost` as the common domain or `127.0.0.1` as the IP address.
-For that reason a different common domain - for this guide `hybrid.local` - needs to be configured in the `etc/hosts` file of the operating system that points to the real IP address of the computer.
+For this reason, a different common domain - `hybrid.local` for this guide - must be configured in the operating system's `etc/hosts` file, pointing to the real IP address of the computer.

 ```
 192.168.178.77 hybrid.local